Play Monopoly Day

 History and Origin of Play Monopoly Day

 Much is written about the Monopoly game and the history of Monopoly.
-However, our research did not reveal the creator of Play Monopoly Day itself.
-There is no definitive information on when it was created.
+However, our extensive research efforts did not reveal the creator of Play Monopoly Day itself.
+Nor, is there any definitive information on when it was created.
 We did trace its origin back to at least 2016.

 There also are a few references to “World Monopoly Day” being March 19.
 This appears to be a one-time event originated by Hasbro Company in 2016 to promote a new variation of the game.